Skip to content

 • Limited free plan

 The iPhone app offers the standard view options you expect, along with 14 widgets for your home and Today screens.
-Calendars 5 offers the most useful week view by far: unlike most calendar apps that squish seven vertical columns onto your screen, each day is a horizontal row, with events lined up to the right (check out the right-most screenshot above).
-It's clean, legible, and you can even drag and drop each block to change the date or time of an event or task.
+Calendars offers the most useful week view by far: unlike most calendar apps that squish seven vertical columns onto your screen, each day is a horizontal row, with events lined up to the right (check out the left-most screenshot above).
+It's clean and legible, and you can even drag and drop each block to change the date or time of an event or task.

 As a whole, Calendars offers a clean, intuitive design, and the workflow for creating a new event is no exception.
-The event creation screen prioritizes the basics, so you can add events quickly—or one-tap to add more details like alerts, location, attendees, video conferencing info, and more.
+The event creation screen prioritizes the basics, so you can add events quickly—or one-tap to add more details like alerts, location, attendees, and video conferencing info.
 The app also offers top-tier natural language processing that I found rivals the best apps in the category.

 Calendars price: Free; upgrade to Pro for $19.99/year to add multiple accounts, access natural language input, add tasks, and more